MoXHaven/DATA550-Final-Project/README.md

 Navigate to this directory using `cd /.../this folder` command in the Terminal.

-First, use `make install` to install necessary R packages recorded by renv.
+Docker image is needed for the generation of final report.
+This image is located at <https://hub.docker.com/r/moxhaven/final_project_image>

-Then input `make` to generate the report.
+**However, you don't need to pull this image manually.**

-You can find the output (jiawen_final.html) under the main folder.
+Instead, simply input `make report/jiawen_final.html` in Terminal, and makefile will do everything for you! :)

-To clean the outputs, use `make clean`.
+You can check the output file **jiawen_final.html** under the **/report** folder.

 ------------------------------------------------------------------------